-McCormick is aligned with CARE's climate positions and supports them but does not issue press releases regarding trade association support.
-CARE's mission is to work around the world to save lives, defeat poverty, and achieve social justice and its vision is to seek a world of hope, inclusion, and social justice, where poverty has been overcome and all people live with dignity and security.
+Describe how your organization's position is consistent with or differs from the trade association's position, and any actions taken to influence their position around the world to save lives, defeat poverty, and achieve social justice and its vision is to seek a world of hope, inclusion, and social justice, where poverty has been overcome and all people live with dignity and security.
 CARE delivers lasting change to some of the world's poorest communities.
 CARE places special focus on working alongside women because, equipped with the proper resources, women have the power to help whole families and entire communities escape poverty.
 In addition, CARE promotes climate justice to tackle the gendered consequences of climate change and the drivers causing it.